1. Testing for the change in pH as CO2 is injected

-A general good range to target is a 1 full point pH change.
-So for example, if your tank’s pH starts at 7.5, you would target a pH of 6.5 for when CO2 hits saturation during CO2 injection.
+A generally good range to target is a 1 point pH change.
+So, for example, if your tank’s pH starts at 7.5, you would target a pH of 6.5 for when CO2 hits saturation during CO2 injection.
 This would give you about 30+ppm of CO2 for tanks where the KH value is between 1 to 10 degrees KH.

 TLDR – if your tank’s KH is between 1 to 10 degrees, aim for a 1 point pH drop difference between no CO2 injection and CO2 injection at saturation point.

-Many hobbyists like using drop checkers but they are not a reliable method of determining CO2 levels.
-Drop checkers are dependent on gaseous exchange at the exact site where the drop checker is located – this in turn depends on the water flow and position of the drop checker, quality of testing regents and color interpretation.
+Many hobbyists like using drop checkers, but they are not a reliable method of determining CO2 levels.
+Drop checkers depend on gaseous exchange at the site where the drop checker is located – this, in turn, depends on the water flow and position of the drop checker, quality of testing reagents, and color interpretation.

 ‘Green’ doesn’t mean that one has good levels of CO2 in the tank.
-It just means that at that position, the drop checker is receiving some CO2.
-This result can also be skewed badly if it is in a position to capture CO2 bubbles that would otherwise be off gasses through surface water.
+It just means that the drop checker is receiving some CO2 at that position.
+This result can also be poorly skewed if it is in a position to capture CO2 bubbles that would otherwise be off gassed through surface water.

 Because of all these reasons, the error ratio for drop checkers is too wide to be helpful in cases where it matters the most – when folks are facing problems or trying to grow more difficult plants that require optimized levels.
-Because most easier plants can grow in a wide range – most tanks actually do ok with low levels of CO2; but this does not mean that the device is working effectively.
-The true test (and often where weakness is exposed) when a hobbyist tries to grow more difficult varieties of plants that require high levels of CO2.
+Because most easier plants can grow in a wide range – most tanks do ok with low levels of CO2, but this does not mean that the device is working effectively.
+The actual test (and often where weakness is exposed) is when a hobbyist tries to grow more challenging varieties of plants that require high levels of CO2.

 3. Gauging CO2 levels by observing plant growth form

-For planted tanks we should generally aim to inject as much CO2 as the most CO2 sensitive plant that we are currently growing requires.
-Plant growth form varies very widely for species that require high CO2 levels to grow well.
-Thus, observing plant growth form actually tells us the most accurate feedback whether the plant is getting enough CO2 or not.
+For planted tanks, we should generally aim to inject as much CO2 as the most CO2 sensitive plant we are currently growing requires.
+Plant growth form varies widely for species that need high CO2 levels to grow well.
+Thus, observing plant growth form tells us the most accurate feedback on whether the plant is getting enough CO2.
 The obvious downside of this method is that interpreting plant growth form takes experience that newer aquarists will not be endowed with.

 A common plant that is a good test for CO2 levels is HC (dwarf baby tears).
-It is an undemanding plant as long as it has access to rich CO2 levels – which allows us to easily isolate changes in CO2 levels as the main cause of its growth speed & form.
+It is an undemanding plant as long as it has access to rich CO2 levels – which allows us to quickly isolate changes in CO2 levels as the leading cause of its growth speed & form.
 There are comparisons of HC grown under various CO2 levels on the plant page.
-Other picky plants that require good CO2 levels to grow are Blood vomit and the red Eriocaulon quinquangulare.
+Other picky plants that require good CO2 levels are Blood vomit and the red Eriocaulon quinquangulare.

 This skill should be something that every planted tank enthusiast should aspire to build up to in time by observing their plant growth forms over different CO2/dosing regimes.
-In the long run, being able to interpret plant growth form is a tremendous convenience as you will be able to gauge CO2 and nutrient levels in a tank without the need for test kits.
-This allows you to monitor your tank daily without the need for more troublesome equipment or tests.
-It also allows you to guess the methods of which other folk’s tanks are run on – just by looking at the state of their plants.
+In the long run, interpreting plant growth form is a tremendous convenience as you can gauge CO2 and nutrient levels in a tank without needing test kits.
+This allows you to monitor your tank daily without needing more troublesome equipment or tests.
+It also allows you to guess the methods by which other folk’s tanks are run – just by looking at the state of their plants.

-Plant reaction to CO2 levels are usually not immediate; what we are looking for is new growth form over a week or two.
+Plant reactions to CO2 levels are usually not immediate; what we are looking for is new growth over a week or two

-This is especially true for new setups that have other instabilities that can affect plant growth forms, these need to be resolved before any analysis can be done.
-For this reason, I also recommend that new aquarists pre-cycle their tank before planting it.
-It takes a couple more weeks, but reduces problems especially for beginners.
+This is especially true for new setups with other instabilities that can affect plant growth forms; these need to be resolved before any analysis can be done.
+For this reason, I recommend that new aquarists pre-cycle their tank before planting them.
+It takes a couple more weeks but reduces problems, especially for beginners.